| 1990 |

 | 1993 |

-Cross-linking of CD53 on human B cells, monocytes, and granulocytes triggers cytoplasmic calcium fluxes and activates the monocyte oxidative burst; signaling is largely independent of protein kinase C but sensitive to high-dose staurosporine and dependent on tyrosine kinases rather than GTP-binding proteins. |
+Cross-linking of CD53 on human B cells, monocytes, and granulocytes induces cytoplasmic calcium fluxes; in monocytes it also activates the oxidative burst.
+The signaling is largely protein kinase C-independent (not blocked by low staurosporine) but sensitive to high staurosporine and not blocked by ADP-ribosylating toxins, suggesting dependence on tyrosine kinases rather than GTP-binding proteins. |

-Cross-linking of cell-bound F(ab')2 anti-CD53 mAb; calcium flux assay; oxidative burst assay; pharmacological inhibitors (staurosporine, ADP-ribosylating toxins) |
+Cross-linking with F(ab')2 anti-CD53 mAb + secondary antibody; calcium flux measurement; oxidative burst assay; pharmacological inhibitors (staurosporine, pertussis/cholera toxins) |

 Journal of immunology |